Maximizing the number of integer pairs summing to powers of 2 via graph labeling and solving restricted systems of linear (in)equations: Solving a system of (in)equations in powers of

-As simple as it sounds, the following theorem provides a foundation for our algorithms.
+As simple as it sounds, the following theorem provides a foundation for our algorithm.

-\begin{theorem} In any multiset of nonzero integers that sum to $0$, there exist two elements with equal $2$-adic valuations.\footnote{Recall that the $2$-adic valuation of an integer $k\ne0$, denoted by $\nu_2(k)$, is the exponent of $2$ in the prime factorization of $k$, while $\nu_2(0)=\infty$.} \end{theorem}
+\begin{theorem} In any nonempty multiset of nonzero integers summing to $0$, there exist two elements with equal $2$-adic valuations.\footnote{Recall that the $2$-adic valuation of a nonzero integer $k$, denoted $\nu_2(k)$, equals the exponent of $2$ in the prime factorization of $k$, while $\nu_2(0)=\infty$.} \end{theorem}

-\begin{proof} Let $S$ be a multiset of nonzero integers summing to $0$, and let $k$ be an element of $S$ with the smallest $2$-adic valuation, say $q:=\nu_2(k)$.
-If every other element of $S$ has valuation greater than $q$, then the sum of all elements (which is $0$) has valuation $q$, which is impossible.
-Hence, there exist at least two elements in $S$ having $2$-adic valuation equal $q$. \end{proof}
+\begin{proof} Let $S$ be a nonempty multiset of nonzero integers summing to $0$, and let $k$ be an element of $S$ with the smallest $2$-adic valuation $q:=\nu_2(k)$.
+If all the other elements of $S$ have $2$-adic valuation greater than $q$, then the sum of all elements (which is $0$) has $2$-adic valuation $q$, which is impossible.
+Hence, there exist at least two elements in $S$ that have $2$-adic valuation equal to $q$. \end{proof}